Sojisoyoye/modish-log/README.md

 - User can edit sale ✅
 - User can delete sale ✅
 - User can see sale history of a product
-- User can see all products with just quantity left column alone
+- User can see all products with just only quantity left column
-- User can see a product with just quantity left column alone
+- User can see a product with just only quantity left column alone

 ## Admin

 - Admin can create/add product ✅
 - Admin can get a product ✅
 - Admin can get all products ✅
-- Admin can edit product ✅
+- Admin can edit a product ✅
+- Admin can delete product ✅
 - can add quantities to existing product
-- Admin can delete product ✅

 ## User Auth

 - Admin can create a user  ✅
 - Admin can get users  ✅
 - Admin can get a user  ✅
-- Admin can delete/deactivate user
 - User can login  ✅
 - User can log out  ✅
+- Admin can delete/deactivate user
 - User can reset password

+:TODO

+- Get users list ui
+- Admin edit user (role, reset password) action on user list

 **MVP**
-Edit sale - to add/remove product price or color/size ✅
+- Edit sale - to add/remove product price or color/size ✅
-Update sale status to paid/unpaid ✅
+- Update sale status to paid/unpaid ✅
-Add comments to sale ✅
+- Add comments to sale ✅
-Delete sale ✅
+- Delete sale ✅
-Delete product ✅
+- Delete product ✅
-Edit / Update product ✅
+- Edit / Update product ✅
-Enter Counted goods and automatic stock balance - should tell which is short or more.
+- Enter Counted goods and automatic stock balance - should tell which is short or more. ✅
-Product price update should not affect previous sales value.
+- Product price update should not affect previous sales value.

 **EXTRAS**
-Total value of stock/goods remaining
+- Total value of stock/goods remaining
-Total sales per day
+- Total sales per day
-Filter sales by date
+- Filter sales by date
-Attach payment receipt to sale
+- Attach payment receipt to sale

+**TO CHECK IF IMPLEMENTED**
+- Create history to show sales date change in stock and all
+- validate that sale quantity can not be zero
+- validate that negative value can not be entered for create sale and product
+- validate that negative value can not be entered for update product

 **To run Migration**